nasa/openmct/notes.md

-* Limits
+* Why aren't limits being applied until I scroll or do something?
 * Show / hide columns (ie. table configuration)
-* Remove format caching
+* auto-scroll
-* Prevent decoration of telemetry table rows.
-* Once decoration of telemetry table row objects is fixed, revert to non-bound function parameters to .on() calls.
 * On focus, filter boxes need to remove magnifying glass.
 * Add elipses for overflow on table cells
-* Fix memory leaks
 * Make sure time columns are being correctly merged
 * Look at optimizing styles in telemetry-table-row
-* Handle window resizing
-* Look at scroll-x again.
-Sounded like there might be some subtlety missing there (something to do with small columns?).
+* Test with bounds / clock / time system changes.
 * Push WIP PR

+* [X] Handle window resizing
+* [X] Fix memory leaks
+* [X] Remove isFromObject and hasColumn from TelemetryTableRow
+* [X] Remove format caching
 * [X] Add filtering
     * If the new filter string starts with the old filter string, filter based on the list of previously filtered results, not the base list.
     * Add the clear filter button